hauntsaninja/mypy_primer/README.md

                         success
   --project-date PROJECT_DATE
-                        checkout all projects as they were on a given date, in case of bitrot
+                        checkout all projects as they were on a given date, in case of bitrot --num-shards NUM_SHARDS
+                        number of shards to distribute projects across --shard-index SHARD_INDEX
+                        run only on the given shard of projects

 output:
   -o {full,diff,concise}, --output {full,diff,concise}